-The Crime Victim and Witness Notification Advisory Committee (AVN Committee) was created in 1999 to assist the Office of the Illinois Attorney General in the implementation of Automated Victim Notification System (IL-VINE system).
+The Crime Victim and Witness Notification Advisory Committee was created in 1999 to assist the Office of the Illinois Attorney General in the implementation of Automated Victim Notification System (VINE system).
 [725 ILCS 120/8.5 (g)].

 The AVN Committee is charged with evaluating the operation of the system and reporting its activities and status to the General Assembly each year.
-As Chair of the AVN Committee, I am pleased to provide you with this update on the operation and enhancement of the IL-VINE system.
-In the face of the challenges presented by the COVID-19 pandemic, our office continues to provide vital services to the State of Illinois, including the operation and improvement of the IL-VINE system.
+As Chair of the Committee, I am pleased to provide you with this update on the operation and enhancement of the VINE system.